Protester pours ‘human faeces’ over Sir Captain Tom Moore memorial

 “I was studying to become a doctor because I believe in taking care of people.”

-She added: "If we believe that the NHS is important, if we believe in taking care of each other, if we believe that NHS workers are doing essential work, why are forcing our healthcare system into collapse, why are we forcing our civilisation into collapse, why is basically no-one taking this genocide of all humanity seriously?"
+She added: “If we believe that the NHS is important, if we believe in taking care of each other, if we believe that NHS workers are doing essential work, why are forcing our healthcare system into collapse, why are we forcing our civilisation into collapse, why is basically no one taking this genocide of all humanity seriously?”

-Captain Sir Tom Moore was knighted by Her Majesty the Queen at Windsor Castle in July 2020 and he received more than 150,000 cards on the occasion of his 100th birthday.
+Captain Sir Tom Moore was knighted by Her Majesty the Queen at Windsor Castle in July 2020 and received more than 150,000 cards on his 100th birthday.

 Register for free to continue reading